rk-squared/rk-squared/README.md

 #    front-end, using React components served by the renderer job.
 yarn start-main-dev

+# Once window number **3** reports "Compiled", you can exit all four threads by
+#    hitting Ctrl-C.

-# Build an installable release.
+# Build an installable release. "all" may fail so use the platform you use.
+# "portable" creates an executable that can be run without an Installer for testing.
 yarn package:all
+#yarn package:windows
+#yarn package:mac
+#yarn package:linux
+#yarn package:portable
 ```

 ## JP support